Quick Information

 The ancient Romans believed that Herculaneum was founded by the god Hercules on his return from Iberia.

-Why visit the Archeological Park of Herculaneum?
+Why visit Herculaneum?

 Behold well-preserved ruins up close